top of page

 effort?

 Close, intimate relationships are where we learn the most about ourselves.
 They have the ability to bring out the very best and worst in us.
-If your relationship with your partner, friend or family member is a repeated source of pain, consider consulting a psychotherapist.
+If your relationship with your partner, friend or family member is a repeated source of pain, consider consulting a professional.

 bottom of page